instatushq/openapi/README.md

 1. Obtain your API key from the Instatus dashboard
 2. Review the API specification in either YAML or JSON format
-3. Make your first API call using your preferred HTTP client
+3. Make your first API call using your preferred HTTP client (We love (Insomnia)[https://insomnia.rest?ref=instatus])

 ## Support

+- Help: (instatus.com/help)[https://instatus.com/help]
+- API docs: (instatus.com/help/api)[https://instatus.com/help/api]
+- Support email: (support@instatus.com)[mailto:support@instatus.com]

-For any questions or issues, please contact Instatus support or refer to the official documentation.
+For any questions or issues, please contact  or refer to the (official documentation).